 Still, Maddie wished for more.
 In the Fall of 2014, she expressed a heartfelt desire to learn to dance ballet.
 I thought again of those broken pieces of glass as I wondered how she could possibly dance ballet, given her difficulties with balance and requiring the use of a reverse walker, as well as the fact that she wears braces on both legs.
 It was then that I began a quest to see if there was any state of the art rehabilitative work being done to address the needs and desires of children with CP.
 I discovered several success stories, but few formal scientific studies, and although interest was high, funding was not.
 There was a serious gap in both funding and research, which caused a determination to rise up within me to stand in the gap, not only for my own child, but for all children with CP.

 New research in neuroplasticity indicates that CP might not be a permanent condition.
-So began a grassroots effort that resulted in the formation of Children’s Cerebral Palsy Movement, a 501c3 nonprofit.
-We are committed to stand in the gap for children with Cerebral Palsy by supporting innovative rehabilitation and research that can improve quality of life and future outcomes for children with CP.
-If we can demonstrate success locally, this could be the key to unlocking national funding for more extensive research into the optimal management of Cerebral Palsy.
+So, a grassroots effort began that resulted in the formation of Children’s Cerebral Palsy Movement, a 501c3 nonprofit.
+To date, we have been committed to standing in the gap for children with Cerebral Palsy by designing and funding innovative rehabilitative research that stands to improve the quality of life and future outcomes for children with CP.
+Preliminary scientific results have been promising and could be key to unlocking national funding for more extensive research into the optimal management of Cerebral Palsy.

-This beautiful mosaic is coming together, and we invite you to join the movement…the Children’s Cerebral Palsy Movement.
-Together, we are passionate about reshaping our culture and transforming a diagnosis into a new destiny.
+This beautiful mosaic is coming together, and we invite you to join the movement – the Children’s Cerebral Palsy Movement.
+Together, we are passionate about reshaping culture and transforming a diagnosis into a new destiny.

 — Debbie Fragner